Last Updated on June 23, 2025 by Ketki Gadre

 How to Reach Chopta

 The Chandrashila trek starts from the base camp of Chopta in Uttarakhand.
-It is possible to reach Chopta, from Dehradun, Haridwar, or Rishikesh.
-From these destinations, you can get to Chopta by bus, car, and taxi.
+It is possible to reach Chopta from Dehradun, Haridwar, or Rishikesh.
+From these destinations, you can get to Chopta by bus, car, or taxi.

 By Air

 The nearest major airport to Chopta is Jolly Grant Airport in Dehradun.
 It takes around 4-8 hours to reach Dehradun by air from most metropolitan cities like Delhi, Kolkata, Jaipur and Mumbai.
 The total time taken is dependent upon the distance between the two destinations.
-From Dehradun you can reach Chopta by car or taxi, covering around 198 kilometers in 6 hours.
+From Dehradun, you can reach Chopta by car or taxi, covering around 198 kilometres in 6 hours.

 By Train

-Reaching Chopta by rail is easy, you can get a direct train to Haridwar from all major cities like Lucknow, Kolkata, Jaipur, and Amritsar.
+Reaching Chopta by rail is easy; you can get a direct train to Haridwar from all major cities like Lucknow, Kolkata, Jaipur, and Amritsar.
 The major trains that take you to Haridwar are Yoga Express, Doon Express, Jan Shatabdi Express, and Upasana Express.
-It takes around 5.5 hours to reach Chopta from Haridwar, covering approximately 187 kilometers easily via a taxi or a car.
+It takes around 5.5 hours to reach Chopta from Haridwar, covering approximately 187 kilometres easily via a taxi or a car.

 By Road